Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings

 Instance segmentation is one of the key problems addressed by computer vision.
 It is important for many application domains, from astronomy to scene understanding in robotics, forming the basis for the analysis of individual object appearance.
 Biological imaging provides a particularly large set of use cases for the instance segmentation task, with imaging modalities ranging from natural photographs for phenotyping to electron microscopy for detailed analysis of cellular ultrastructure.
 The segmentation task is often posed in crowded 3D environments or their 2D projections with multiple overlapping objects.
 Additional challenges -- compared to segmentation in natural images -- come from the lack of large, publicly accessible, annotated training datasets that could serve for general-purpose backbone training.
 Most microscopy segmentation networks are therefore trained from scratch, using annotations produced by domain experts in their limited time.

 Over the recent years, several weakly supervised segmentation approaches have been introduced to lighten the necessary annotation burden.
-For natural images, image-level labels can serve as a surprisingly strong supervision thanks to the widely available collections of labeled images of individual objects which can be used for pre-training \cite{Cholakkal2019}.
+For natural images, image-level labels can serve as a surprisingly strong supervision thanks to the popular image classification datasets which include images of individual objects and can be used for pre-training \cite{Cholakkal2019}.
 There are no such collections in microscopy (see also Fig.~\ref{fig:light_microscopy} for a typical instance segmentation problem example where image-level labels would be of no help).
-In a more supervised setting, object mask annotations can be relaxed to bounding boxes \cite{khoreva2017simple, li2018weakly, song2019box, nishimura2019weakly} or even points \cite{cheng2021pointlysupervised}.
 Semi-supervised instance segmentation methods \cite{bellver2019budget,bellver2020mask,chen2020semi} can create pseudo-labels in the unlabeled parts of the dataset.
 However, these methods require (weak) annotation of \emph{all} the objects in at least a subset of images -- a major obstacle for microscopy datasets which often contain hundreds of tightly clustered objects, in 3D.